 - If you review your activity and see unauthorized transactions, report it as soon as possible to Legence Bank's Operations department by calling 1-800-360-8044.

 - If you lose your card or it is stolen, call Legence Bank immediately.
 During regular business hours call your local branch or 1-800-360-8044.
-To contact someone after hours, please call 1-800-545-4274 and choose Option 6 for ATM/Card Services.
+To contact someone after hours, please call 1-800-545-4274 and choose Option 6 for Card Services.

 - Store Legence Bank's telephone number on your cell phone.
 If you lose your card or it is stolen, you will be able to quickly and easily contact us for assistance.